creatis-myriad/creatis-myriad.github.io/collections/_tutorials/2022-06-20-tutorial_contrastive_learning.md

 ### Training tricks

-* The model was trained at batch size N=4096 for 100 epochs.
+* The model was trained with a batch size, N=4096 for 100 epochs.

-* The training was stabilized thanks to the use of the [LARS](https://arxiv.org/abs/1708.03888) optimizer for all batch sizes.
+* The training was stabilized thanks to the use of the [LARS](https://arxiv.org/abs/1708.03888) optimizer.

-* The model was trained with 128 TPU v3 core.
+* The model was trained with 128 TPU v3 cores.

-* It took around 1.5 hours to train a SimCRL model composed of ResNet-50 with a batch size of 4096 for 100 epochs.
+* It took around 1.5 hours to train a SimCRL model that composed of a ResNet-50 with the configurations mentionned before.

 &nbsp;

 ### Highlights and results

-* SimCRL achieved results comparable to those of supervised methods but with much more parameters to train !
+* SimCRL achieved comparable results to those of supervised methods but with much more parameters to train !

 <p align = "center"><img src ="/collections/images/contrastive_learning/result_1.jpg" style="width:60%"></p>

 * A composition of data augmentation operations (in particular **random cropping** and **random color distortion** ) is crucial for learning good representations.

-* Unsupervised contrastive learning benefits more from larger models than its supervised counterpart.
+* Unsupervised contrastive learning benefits more from bigger models than its suerpvised counterpart.

 * A nonlinear projection head improves the representation quality of the layer before it!